reconhub/learn/content/post/practical-real-time-response-1.md

     ## # … with 6 more variables: date_of_outcome <chr>, outcome <chr>,
     ## #   gender <chr>, hospital <chr>, lon <dbl>, lat <dbl>

-  - You may want to also collect data on date of report, age, household identifier, occupation, etc.

 Note that for further analyses, you will need to make sure that all dates as stored correctly as `Date` objects.
 You can do this by using the function `as.Date`, for